kevinrue/hancock/CONTRIBUTING.md

 This package follows the _Bioconductor_ coding style (https://bioconductor.org/developers/how-to/coding-style/).

-Use common _Bioconductor_ methods and classes, in particular `SummarizedExperiment` and `GeneSetCollection`.
+Please use common _Bioconductor_ methods and classes, in particular `SummarizedExperiment` and `GeneSetCollection`.
 More details are available at https://bioconductor.org/developers/how-to/commonMethodsAndClasses/.

 ## Unit tests and code coverage